VivekTRamamoorthy/GIFWriter/README.md

 ## Usage
 - Add `gifwriter.m` to your path
 - Insert `gifwriter` after every plot.
-- Run your file and your gif animation is saved as `animation.gif`.
+- Run your file and your gif animation is saved as `myanimation.gif`.

 ## Example
 ```matlab